hackclub/hackclub/workshops/dice_rolling_workshop/README.md

 turtle.listen()
 turtle.mainloop()
 ```
-- Add this code to "main.py".
-- We import the turtle library and the dice functions that we will soon create.
-- The turtle listens for the space button and calls the reroll function if pressed.
-We are about to create it.
+We are calling the reroll function that we will create in a moment.
+Then, if space is pressed, the reroll function is called, and the turtle is always listening for user input.
 # ReRoll

 <img src="https://media3.giphy.com/media/3orieXuSY8GJj1xtaU/source.gif" width="380" alt="Dog Gif">